CL-17656/CS520_Front/documentations/Contributions.md

 ## Testing Contributions

 The entire team worked together on testing to ensure the project runs smoothly.
 Contributions include:
 - Writing and testing backend APIs to check their reliability.
+Diffblue was used to assist with generating tests.
 - Testing frontend features for usability and fixing issues.
 - Conducting manual tests to find and solve bugs.